Zhenxing2020/two_qubit_gate_for_zero_pi_qubit/README.md

 - Jupyter

 ### Installation
 Clone the repository and make sure you have a suitable environment for running the code.
 An anaconda environment yaml is included if you would like to create a fresh environment.

-#### Environment Setup
+Use the following command to create and activate the zp2q environment.

 ```bash
 conda env create -f env_zp2q.yaml
 conda activate zp2q